05TapPau/TFO_Ele_forDummies/README.md

 By Simon Mayr, Ben Hofer and Paul Tappeiner

-These Materials shoulöd only be used for help!
+These materials should only be used as guidance!
 This is not meant to be cheat sheet to get some easy good grades!